NYDEREK/GAME_STM32-NUCELO-G431KB/README.md

 ✨generateHIT -to create hit box objects

-✨Check -if boxes/player hit him (only map and boxes don't have it)
+✨Check -if boxi/player hit him (only map and boxi don't have it)

 ✨Display_Block/Spike/player/map - for easy screen change in the future I want to add ILI9341 display so inside this function is ssd1306 driver function to draw bitmap on display